YORK PLACE

 1. What is documentary wedding photography?

-You can read about our feelings on what documentary wedding photography is or should be in much more detail here, but in its simplest form…
+You can read about our feelings on what documentary wedding photography is or should be in much more detail in our ultimate guide to the art of the unposed, but in its simplest form…

 Documentary wedding photography is the capturing of real moments throughout a wedding day just as they happen without direct interference of any form by the photographer (i.e. without instructing anyone to do anything, moving people into a scene or controlling the environment).